spacetelescope/jwst/CONTRIBUTING.md

 	---

-3. Set up pre-commit checks (optional)
+3. Set up pre-commit checks

     All of the coding style rules [described below](#code-style) can be checked automatically when you make a git commit using our provided pre-commit hook for git;
     for more information see: [Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#_git_hooks),
     [pre-commit](https://pre-commit.com/).
-While not required, we encourage setting up and using these hooks to ensure that contributed code always meets our coding style standards.
+We strongly encourage setting up
+    and using these hooks to ensure that contributed code always meets our coding style standards.
-    Pre-commit should already be installed in your conda environment after running `pip install` with the `[dev]` dependencies, but if not, simply `pip install pre-commit`.
+    Pre-commit should already be installed in your conda environment after running `pip install -e .[contrib]`, but if not, simply `pip install pre-commit`.
-    Once pre-commit is installed, navigate to the root directory of the jwst repository, then run
+    Navigate to the root directory of the jwst repository, then run

         >> pre-commit install

     This will set up the pre-commit hook in `jwst/.git/hooks/`, and make it so that any modified files will be checked by the pre-commit workflow every time `git commit` is run.

     ---
     **NOTE:** The changes made by `pre-commit` will not be automatically staged, so you will need to review and re-stage any files that pre-commit has changed.